matttpj/CarND-Traffic-Sign-Classifier/writeup_CarND-Traffic-Sign-Classifier_P3.md

 |  4.   | 0	      			| Left turn 					 				|
 |  5.   | 0				    | Priority at next junction     							|

 For the fourth image 04.jpg, the model is very sure that this is a Roadworks sign (probability of 100%), and the image does contain a Roadworks sign.
-The top five soft max probabilities were:
+The top five softmax probabilities were:

 | Rank     | Probability         	|     Prediction	        					|
 |:-----:|:---------------------:|:---------------------------------:|